migdias/capstone_house_prices/README.md

 - Results are more promissing using One Hot Encoding rather then Label Encoding.
 - From the three regression techniques used, the widely accepted XGBoost Regressor provides the best results.

+More information can be found in this blog post: INSERT POST HERE

 ## Acknowledgments